thoughtram/blog/_posts/2015-08-11-angular-2-template-syntax-demystified-part-1.md

 We talked about property binding and event binding but what about the biggest selling point of AngularJS - two-way data binding?

-**Angular 2 doesn't come with two-way data binding by default**.
+**Since 2.x, Angular doesn't come with two-way data binding by default**.
 This feature has been removed intentionally from the framework, because it comes with various drawbacks.
-But how is something like `ng-model` in Angular 2 implemented then? `ng-model` in Angular 2 gives us two-way data binding, even though under the hood, it simply uses a combination of property and event binding.
+But how is something like `ng-model` in Angular implemented then? `ng-model` in Angular version >= 2.x gives us two-way data binding, even though under the hood, it simply uses a combination of property and event binding.

 Let's take a look at how that works with the following snippet: